farlee2121/DevEssentialsBlog/content/draft/2023-05-08-Event-driven-for-domain-modeling.md

 ```

 Surprise!
 This is nearly valid F# syntax.
-I made a few light tweaks to make it more generally intuitive, but nothing that couldn't be fixed algorithmically.
+I made a few tweaks to make it more generally intuitive, but nothing that couldn't be fixed algorithmically.

-F# can be used as a fairly intuitive semi-formal convention to refine the event storm with non-developers, but it is already a valid set of types to start a code base from.
+F# can be used as a fairly intuitive semi-formal convention to refine the event storm with non-developers.
+With the right approach, this semi-formal definition is already rigorous enough to define the foundational domain model in code.

 The code design approach here is called Functional Core or Event-Driven Architecture.
 The idea is that the business rules are [pure functions](https://en.wikipedia.org/wiki/Pure_function),
 they don't cause any observable state change.
 Instead they return values, in this case the events, which represent state changes that can be enacted by simple mapping functions.